Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Multiple options for control panels

 I configured one Linux VPS instance with Liquid Web’s default control panel, InterWorx, and an additional Linux VPS instance with cPanel.
 Login information was a bit difficult to find at first; it’s located in secure notes under the account drop-down.
-These secure notes are only viewable once and are automatically deleted when closed.
+These secure notes are only viewable once and are automatically deleted when closed (see the screenshot below).

 Getting access to my InterWorx server was relatively straightforward.
 Your username is the case-sensitive email address you used to sign up for Liquid Web, and the password is provided in the secure notes (see above).